lbodlev888/HalleyMyCloud/README.md

 `cp php.ini-development php.ini`
 ### Or
 `cp php.ini-production php.ini`
-## Don't forget to restart the php server
+## Don't forget to restart the apache server
 `docker restart site`

 # Some screenshots of the project: